Deep Agents

 // Annotates columns with stats: { min, max, nullFraction }

-Identifies columns with few distinct values (like status, type, or category columns) and caches their values.
+Detects enum-like and low-cardinality columns (like status, type, or category columns) and caches their values.

 // Annotates columns with kind: 'LowCardinality' and values: ['active', 'inactive', ...]